Are you beginning your journey of home preschooling your kids?

 Books, Books, and more Books

-We visit the library once a week to check out our preschool “curriculum” (picture books and non-fiction books are jumping off points for deeper lessons!)
-Access to a large variety of books are an absolute essential.
+We visit the library once a week to check out our preschool “curriculum” (picture books and non-fiction books are jumping-off points for deeper lessons!)
+Access to a large variety of books is an absolute essential.
+If your home has custom built ins (home library), make sure that you fill them with books!
 Don’t skimp out on providing your kids with quality reading material!
+Reading is essential skill children need to adopt, and as parents, we should ensure that they have the access to enough materials.

 Need some help picking out good books?
 Visit Jodie at Growing Book by Book– she has wonderful lists to help you find the very best books for kids!